Research Basics

 200

 A sociologist wants to “paint a picture” of people who use food delivery apps—reporting their average age, gender, and work schedule—but is not trying to explain cause and effect.
-This is what general type of study?
+This is what general purpose of this study.

 What is a descriptive study?